Professional Writing, User Experience, Soundwriting, Learning Theory, Institutional Change

 Benjamin Lauren teaches courses in Professional Writing, Experience Architecture, and Rhetoric and Writing.
-He is also an Assistant Director of the MA in Digital Rhetoric and Professional Writing and a HUB for Innovation in Learning and Technology Fellow.
+He is also Director of Graduate Programs and Associate Chair.
 Before starting at MSU, he spent 7 years as Instructor and Senior Instructor of Writing at Florida International University, where he co-founded and coordinated the English Department’s Digital Writing Studio.

-His work aims to help people learn, create, communicate, and participate in today’s increasingly complex and expansive institutional, organizational, and community networks.
+His work focuses on helping people learn, create, communicate, and participate in today’s increasingly complex and expansive institutional, organizational, and community networks.
 Routledge’s ATTW Series published Ben’s first book titled Communicating Project Management: A Participatory Rhetoric for Development Teams.
 In addition, his scholarship has appeared in journals such as Computers and Composition, Transactions on Professional Communication, Technical Communication, and the Journal of Technical Writing and Communication.

 Ph.D., Technical Communication and Rhetoric, Texas Tech University (2014)

 Lauren, B. (2018).
 Communicating Project Management: A Participatory Rhetoric for Development Teams.
 New York, NY: Routledge.